Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 30. Lebanese Wedding Traditions

-Like weddings from different cultures, traditional Lebanese weddings are filled with meaningful rituals and customs.
-There is often a prewedding henna party and a festive zaffa wedding processional on the big day.
-And it's best to come hungry to a traditional Lebanese wedding as the reception is sure to include plenty of delicious food.
+Like other wedding customs around the world, traditional Lebanese weddings have an abundance of significant practices.
+There's often a prewedding henna party and a zaffe wedding processional on the big day.
+And it's best to come hungry to a Lebanese reception because there'll be plenty of delicious food.

 31. Libyan Wedding Traditions

-As Libya's state religion is Islam, traditional Libyan weddings are often Muslim and overseen by an Imam.
-The actual ceremony is very private and usually takes place at the bride's home on a separate day from the festive celebrations.
+Since Libya's state religion is Islam, traditional Libyan weddings are often Muslim and overseen by an Imam.
+The wedding ceremony is very private and usually is at the bride's home on a separate day from the jovial celebrations.

 32. Mexican Wedding Traditions

-Like many Latin American weddings, traditional weddings in Mexico and between Mexican couples often include the lasso ceremony and are generally Catholic in nature.
+Like many Latin American weddings, traditional Mexican weddings often include the lasso ceremony and are generally Catholic.
 Additionally, a mariachi band may be present for musical entertainment.

 33. Moroccan Wedding Traditions

-Moroccan wedding traditions are filled with meaning and beauty, even before the big day arrives.
+Moroccan wedding traditions overflow with beauty and depth, even before the big day arrives.
 You can expect a prewedding hammam as well as a henna party.
-On the actual day of the wedding, there is a unique offering of milk and dates that generally takes place during the ceremony.
-And the day wraps up with a wedding reception filled with lots of music.
+On the actual day of the wedding, there's an offering of milk and dates that usually take place during the ceremony.
+The wedding day wraps up with a reception filled with lots of music.

 34. Muslim Wedding Traditions

 In Islam, weddings are viewed as a couple entering into a contract with Allah.
-The only main requirement at traditional Muslim weddings is the signing of the marriage contract at the Nikah.
+The main requirement at traditional Muslim weddings is the signing of the marriage contract at the nikah ceremony.
 Other traditions, like gender separation, vary by Islamic sect and culture.

 35. Native American Wedding Traditions

-Couples who are members of Native American tribes or descended from Native groups or Indigenous Americans may consider including a custom from their specific tribe in their wedding ceremony.
-Just like all wedding ceremonies are unique, the rituals seen at Native American ceremonies differ from tribe to tribe.
+Couples who are members of Native American tribes or descended from Native or Indigenous American groups may consider including a custom from their specific tribe in their wedding ceremony.
+From the blanket ceremony to the vase ritual, Native American customs differ from tribe to tribe.

 36. Nigerian Wedding Traditions

-With an estimated 371 tribes in Nigeria, traditional Nigerian weddings are not a one-size-fits-all event.
+With an estimated 371 tribes in Nigeria, traditional Nigerian weddings aren't a one-size-fits-all event.
 However, there are some traditions that are commonly seen across the majority of Nigerian weddings.
-Traditional attire like aso-ebi and geli is especially common, as is the money spray at the reception.
+Traditional attire like aso-ebi and geli is common and the money spray at the reception.

 37. Norse Wedding Traditions

-Norse wedding traditions are influenced by the region's Viking heritage.
-First, expect to clear your calendar on a Friday as most traditional Norse weddings take place on a Friday.
-Another marriage tradition of note from this culture?
-Handfasting during the ceremony.
+Norse wedding traditions are influenced by the Nordic region's Viking heritage.
+Expect to clear your calendar on a Friday, as most traditional Norse weddings happen that day.
+What's another marriage tradition of note from this culture?
+The handfasting ceremony.

 38. Pakistani Wedding Traditions